Tim Ho Wan

 Other standouts include the pan-fried turnip cake; light and airy spring rolls stuffed with egg white; and slippery pork and shrimp siu mai topped with an umeboshi plum (a small salty, pickled plum).
 There are larger dishes, too, including congee, and rice with beef and fried egg.

 Founding chef Mak Kwai Pui was awarded a Michelin star for Tim Ho Wan (which translates roughly to "add good luck" in Cantonese) a year after it first opened Hong Kong.
-Now, there are more than 20 outlets across Asia and Australia, including three in Sydney.
+Now, there are more than 20 outlets worldwide.